Sunday, September 5, 1976

 When Mom and Bent were back, Bent told me he had forgotten to buy something while he was in town.
 He asked me to get it.
 To my surprise, he gave me 10 kroners for doing it.
 It is so out of character; I guess he wants me to have money for stamps so I can keep writing to Nick.
 Now I have enough money for five more letters.

 The boil in my back is hurting worse, and I can tell I am getting a fever.
-It made it even harder to sleep with Elisabeth.
+It made it even harder to sleep with Beth.
 I prayed hard that it would be gone by tomorrow.

 Sunday, September 12, 1976

 Bent has shown Mom that there is a Mormon church just up the street from where we live.
-This morning, Mom, Elisabeth, and I went to church.
+This morning, Mom, Beth, and I went to church.
 I have never seen such a small branch before.
 Not many members belong to it.
 There were two girls a little younger than me, but we never spoke to each other.
 There were two Elders here from America.
 They came up and talked to us.
 It was nice to speak English again.

 When we got there, a lady doctor with really thick glasses took a look at me.
 I was very worried when she was about to give me a shot and cut into me.
 After the shot, I told her I could still feel that she was cutting into me.
 I was glad she wasn’t afraid to give me another shot because she ended up giving me a total of five.
 By then, I could still feel it, but it wasn’t nearly as bad as it had been last time I was cut into.
 After she cleaned it out, she pushed some gauze into the open wound.
 She told me to see my own doctor tomorrow so that he could remove it.

-When it was time for bed, it was excruciating to have Elisabeth sleep with me.
+When it was time for bed, it was excruciating to have Beth sleep with me.
 I have no other alternative because there is no carpet on the floor.
 We are not allowed to sleep in Bent’s old room.
 Only Lilly and Agner are allowed to sleep in the beds up there when they visit.
 Even though I doubt they will ever come back to visit, I know I still wouldn’t be allowed up there.
 The painkiller that I was given at the hospital soon wore off, and it ended up being a very long night!

 Monday, September 13, 1976